Stardurost/JavaExercise/README.md

 ![image](https://user-images.githubusercontent.com/88589361/234236421-c7e0139f-dbbc-4da2-84fa-c51abcbd6329.png)

 ### Task 15.</br>
 Write a program that determines if a string is a palindrome.
-The result is output to the console.
+The result is output to the console. </br>
 <b>Input requirements:</b> string with an arbitrary number of characters. </br>
 <b>Output requirements:</b>  the answer to the question of whether the string is a palindrome.</br>
 ![image](https://user-images.githubusercontent.com/88589361/234236497-62e0e868-fd25-44a5-adba-e8eaa7fe22e1.png)

 ### Task 16.</br>
 Write a program that checks if an array is symmetrical about its center.
 The result is output to the console. </br>
-<b>Input requirements:</b> data is an array with an arbitrary number of elements. <b>Output requirements:</b> is the answer to the question of whether the array is symmetrical.
+<b>Input requirements:</b> data is an array with an arbitrary number of elements.</br>
+<b>Output requirements:</b> is the answer to the question of whether the array is symmetrical.
 Evaluation: the correct operation of the program with any array size.</br>
 ![image](https://user-images.githubusercontent.com/88589361/234238301-c9b2f1a5-ff1e-496e-b36d-2a55aa0bcd03.png)